silentdiverchris/Archivist/README.md

 The RetainDaysOld setting will not cause older files to be deleted, it only prevents younger files being deleted.

+Setting AddVersionSuffix to true, and both RetainVersions and RetainDaysOld to zero will just keep adding new versions and never delete anything.

-In this way, you can for example retain the last 3 versions and any versions up to 30 days old in the primary archive directory while retaining every copy of these files up to a year old in one archive directory, all files forever in another archive directory and just the very latest of each file in yet another archive directory.
+In this way, you can for example retain the last 3 versions and any versions up to 30 days old in the primary archive directory while retaining every copy of these files up to a year old in another archive directory, all files forever in another archive directory and just the very latest of each file in yet another archive directory.

+The process to review files for deletion only happens after an archive file is created or copied, so if a source directory is not changed, and so no new archive of it is created, no old archives of it will be deleted.

 # Performance

 It could be faster, the 7-Zip library seems to be faster than the .Net compression, and a previous version of the code used RoboCopy, which did the copying more quickly especially with muti-threaded copies.

-I might update it to use RoboCopy again but it's not really a priority, it wasn't all that much faster, and I don't sit waiting for it to finish anyway.
+I might update it to use RoboCopy again but it's not really a priority, it wasn't all that much faster, I don't sit waiting for it to finish anyway and; stable and dependable (and fantastic) as RoboCopy is, it's nice not to have a call out to another external executable.

 # Full disk